 Requests to reduce hours to twenty-one (21) hours per week from Employees who are 65 years old or older and who have worked for LSNYC for twenty-five (25) years or more will only be denied because of office or program needs.
 Permission for and rescission of a part-time work schedule shall be in the discretion of the Project Director subject to the limitation regarding program need and shall not be arbitrable.
 However, if a Project Director determines, based on office or program needs that the part-time schedule should be rescinded, the affected employee will be given no less than one month's notice of the date the employee is expected to return to full-time work.
-If the employee declines the full-time position, the employee will have the option of accepting a layoff with recall rights and no retirement benefits under §5.7.
+If the employee declines the full-time position, the employee will have the option of accepting a layoff with recall rights and no retirement benefits under §5.7 or of accepting a layoff with no recall rights and with retirement benefits under §5.7.